 \subsubsection{Final Classifier}

 The final stage of MML is the classifier, which produces category labels or class scores and can be trained on the output of the primary learner or the fused data.
-This stage can include anything from a simple shallow neural network, decision tree, or an ensemble model \cite{MultimodalClassification}.
-Ensemble methods, such as stacking or boosting, are often used to improve the performance of the final classifier.
-Stacking involves training multiple models and then combining their predictions at the output stage, while boosting involves iteratively training weak learners and adjusting their weights based on the errors made by previous learners \cite{DNNtabdatasurvey}.
+The final classifier can be implemented using a shallow neural network, a decision tree, or an ensemble model \cite{MultimodalClassification}.
+Ensemble methods, such as stacking or boosting, are often used to improve and robustify the performance of the final classifier.
+Stacking involves training multiple models and then combining their predictions at the output stage, while boosting involves repeatedly training weak learners and adjusting their weights based on the errors made by previous learners \cite{DNNtabdatasurvey}.